exexexll/Bumpin.io/COOKIE-POLICY.md

 ## INTRODUCTION

-This Cookie Policy explains how Napalm Sky ("we," "us," or "our") uses cookies and similar tracking technologies on our website and platform.
+This Cookie Policy explains how BUMPIn ("we," "us," or "our") uses cookies and similar tracking technologies on our website and platform.

-By using Napalm Sky, you consent to the use of cookies as described in this policy.
+By using BUMPIn, you consent to the use of cookies as described in this policy.

 ---